-We adopted the Alexander's, Inc. 2016 Omnibus Stock Plan (the "Plan") in 2016 with the approval of our stockholders.
+We adopted the Plan in 2016 with the approval of our stockholders.
 Under the Plan, the Compensation Committee has the authority to grant to members of our management or Board options, restricted shares or units, stock appreciation rights, Deferred Stock Units and other equity-based compensation.
-In 2020, no equity-based compensation awards were granted to our named executive officers (other than Mr. Roth in his capacity as a director).
+In 2022, no equity-based compensation awards were granted to our named executive officers (other than Mr. Roth in his capacity as a director).
 As of the date of this Proxy Statement, there are no equity-based awards outstanding under the Plan to our named executive officers (other than Mr. Roth in his capacity as a director).